plone/training/docs/voltohandson/footer.md

     </div>
 ```

-And we Add this styling to the `custom.overrides` file:
+And add this styling to the `custom.overrides` file:

 ```less
 //Footer